-Todd Morgenfeld Chief Financial Officer (Principal Financial Officer)
+Todd Morgenfeld Chief Financial Officer and Head of Business Operations (Principal Financial Officer)

 The foregoing certifications are furnished and are not deemed filed with the Securities and Exchange Commission for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (Exchange Act), and are not deemed to be incorporated by reference into any filing of Pinterest, Inc. under the Securities Act of 1933, as amended, or the Exchange Act, except to the extent that Pinterest, Inc. specifically incorporates them by reference.